linuxkit/linuxkit/docs/kernel-patches.md

 The `git am` should not have any conflicts and if the rebase has conflicts resolve them, then `git add <files>` and `git rebase --continue`.

-If you already have a `${CURTAG}-moby` branch, you can also do a more complex rebase by creating a new branch from the current branch and then rebase:
+If you already have linux tree with a `${CURTAG}-moby` branch, you can rebase by creating a new branch from the current branch and then rebase:
 ```sh
 cd $LINUXSRC
 git checkout ${CURTAG}-moby